Search The Blog

 20 (more) ways to cut down on screen time

-Limiting screen time can be difficult.
-By now, you know that too much screen time (TVs, video games, tablets, computers, smart phones, etc.) is unhealthy, but what can you do instead?
-Here are 20 ideas to get you started.
+It's spring break week for many schools, which can mean kids at home all day — and extra challenges for parents trying to limit screen time.
+By now, you know that too much screen time (TVs, video games, tablets, computers, smart phones, etc.) is unhealthy, but what can your kids do instead?
+Here are 20 ideas to get them started.

 20 Outdoor Activities